 We hope our stories, knowledge and love of this environment can remind us that we are part of the natural world and motivate action that allows the living planet to thrive and regenerate itself.

-To help us ensure the long-term protection of the Great African Seaforest and to raise awareness for kelp forests globally, please watch, donate and share.
+To help us ensure the long-term preservation of the Great African Seaforest and to raise awareness for kelp forests globally, please watch, donate and share.